Forget the Summer of 69’, it was the Summer 0f 2018 that got us hot under the collar this year – quite literally!

 Sounds good right?
 But how does that tidy culmination affect investing?
 And does a heat wave of this length help or hinder the economy?
 Sit back, grab and ice cream and let’s delve a bit deeper.

-When thinking about investing at any time that isn’t quite ‘normal’, it’s vitally important to think first and foremast about how the change effects our behaviour.
+When thinking about investing at any time that isn’t quite ‘normal’, it’s vitally important to think first and foremost about how the change effects our behaviour.
 Behaviour patterns and change in particular can both empty and line the pockets of the companies we hold so dear.

 So let’s take a look at the summer and how the heat affected the Markets.